Skip to main content

 We encourage all partners submitting new product artwork for approval to start using the new claims as soon as possible.

-Translated version of the new claims will be available from the 15 May 2025.
+Translated version of the new claims will be available by the end of May 2025.
 If partners submitting new approval requests are unable to wait until then, we will approve the use of the old version of the claim text.

-After the 15 May if partners submit artworks with an old version of the claim, we will recommend that the artwork is updated with the new version at the time of receipt.
+From the beginning of June 2025, if partners submit artworks with an old version of the claim, we will recommend that the artwork is updated with the new version at the time of receipt.

 Existing products